 1 Credit Status: Open Save this Course View Saved Courses

-Prerequisite: Students must have taken or be concurrently enrolled in either AS.171.101 (General Physics: Physical Science Majors I) OR AS.171.103 (General Physics I for Biology Majors) OR AS.171.105 (Classical Mechanics I) OR AS.171.107 [General Physics for Physical Science Majors (AL) I].
+Prerequisite: Students must have taken or be concurrently enrolled in either AS.171.101 (General Physics: Physical Science Majors I) OR AS.171.103 (General Physics I for Biological Science Majors) OR AS.171.105 (Classical Mechanics I) OR AS.171.107 [General Physics for Physical Science Majors (AL) I] OR EN.553.123 (Introduction to Mechanics).
 Students must have completed Lab Safety training prior to registering for this class.
 To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module

 Duration